50 Names That Mean Fire for Your Little Spark of Life

 If you want your child to grow up blazing with passion and determination, consider choosing a name that means fire.
 Names that mean fire create the impression of a strong, creative individual whether directly or unconsciously, and this can have an impact on your child throughout life!

-There are a variety of mythological figures who are associated with fire, or you have a plethora of languages with unique-sounding translations of the word “fire” to choose from.
+There are a variety of mythological figures who are associated with fire, or you have a plethora of languages with unique-sounding words for “fire” to choose from.
 If you love the idea of giving your baby a name that means fire, consider finding a name from his or her own family heritage.

 What Does Fire Really Mean?